 The Kubernetes cluster serves as the primary host for all containers and the machines running applications.
 Therefore, monitoring its environment and the well-being of its components, such as nodes and pods, is crucial for successful container management.

-Key elements to monitor in a Kubernetes cluster include:
+Key metrics to monitor in a Kubernetes cluster include:

 Pod monitoring